 |WV||Elite 9+ Seats

-- Q4 2006 – ACRISS will commence delivering a new Classification System based on the new matrix requirements.
-This will run in parallel with the existing system to enable `in-house system’ testing and staff education.
+- Q4 2006 – ACRISS delivered a new Classification System based on the new matrix requirements.
+This ran in parallel with the existing system to enable `in-house system’ testing and staff education.

-- Q4 2006 – Global Distribution Systems (GDS) implementation will be coordinated to synchronise the switch, to enable car rental companies to standardise coding across all GDS at one time
+- Q4 2006 – Global Distribution Systems (GDS) implementation coordinated to synchronise the switch, to enable car rental companies to standardise coding across all GDS at one time

 - In order to allow each company to schedule and co-ordinate change to suit specific system requirements, there is no industry implementation plan.
 Companies can of course opt out if they wish but may do so at a loss to industry standardisation, optimisation of the market place which the expansion of the codes provides and maintenance of ACRISS mission to avoid misleading information.